oftlisp/docs/content/design/macros.md

 ## Macro Processing

-When a module is loaded, the first thing that occurs is that the `module` form (including exports), `import-macros`, and `import` forms are processed.
+When a module is loaded, the `module` form and `import` forms are processed.
-The modules specified in the `import-macros` and `import` forms are then loaded.
+The modules specified in the `import` forms are then loaded.

 The current module's macro list is then created, starting with the macros present in `std/prelude`, and then augmented with each of the imported macros in order.
 An implementation may then choose to prune any shadowed macros, although in practice this is likely to be irrelevant for performance.